hira777/integrate-prettier-with-eslint/README.md

 ### Pre-commit Hook

 You can use ESLint(with Prettier) with a pre-commit tool.
-This can run "npm run lint" to your files that are marked as "staged" via `git add` before you commit.
+This can run `npm run lint` to your files that are marked as "staged" via `git add` before you commit.